How to Sell Unique Products to Niche Markets

 Trusted Shops Trustbadge exampleHaving a trustmark, or a seal of approval can build trust for your brand as well.
 Seeing a buyer protection (or guarantee) can often be an instant trust-builder.
 The certification you'll want to display can often depend on your niche.
 If your audience is vegan, humanitarian, obsessed with security, or whatever, there are a number of relevant options out there.

-The Trusted Shops Trustbadge is great trust-building tool for any type of business because it is there to serve consumer interests.
-It combines:
+The Trusted Shops Trustbadge is a great trust-building tool for any type of business because it is there to serve consumer interests.

 • The Trustmark: the certification awarded to shops that follow best practices based on EU regulations